Trip Policy Guide

 1. DEPOSIT POLICY

 GetDucks.com requires a fifty-percent (50%) non-refundable deposit to secure a reservation ninety (90) days or longer before the scheduled trip date.
 The fifty percent 50% deposit is non-refundable.
-The fifty-percent (50%) balance due for “payment in full” is required not later than sixty (60) days prior to schedule trip arrival date.
+The fifty-percent (50%) balance due for “payment in full” is required not later than sixty (60) days prior to schedule trip arrival date unless otherwise stipulated.
 GetDucks.com requires a deposit of “payment in full” to secure reservations less than sixty (60) days before the scheduled trip.
 The payment in full is also non-refundable.
-In the rare instance that hunt fees either in part or in whole may be applied to another hunt package, or towards the balance of another Client, an administrative rebooking fee equal to twenty percent (20%) of the total land package rate shall be assessed.
+In the rare instance that hunt fees either in part or in whole may be applied to another hunt package, or towards the balance of another Client, an administrative fee or “rebooking fee” equal to twenty percent (20%) of the total land package rate shall be assessed.
 Failure to comply with deposit and balance deadlines may result in forfeiture of hunt proceeds.
 In the instances that one hunter is substituted for another, a 20% rebooking fee calculated as 20% of the land package rate shall be applied.
-Receipt of deposit and/or final payment by GetDucks.com is acknowledgement that client has read and accepts this cancellation/refund policy, terms and conditions, and all responsibility clauses.
+Receipt of any monies, deposits and/or final payments by GetDucks.com is acknowledgement that Client has read and accepts this cancellation/refund policy, terms and conditions, and all responsibility clauses.

 Credit card services exist merely for Client convenience.
 All credit card sales are final: charges for deposits or balances shall be neither disputed nor refunded for any hunt or service rendered or for any reason whatsoever.